fineprint-global/mrio-viewer/README.md

 1. You can run it as is, with FABIO pre-loaded into the database.
 2. You can use your own input-output table, which requires you to adapt the scripts in the [input-output-to-db](https://github.com/fineprint-global/io-visualization/tree/master/db/input-output-to-db) directory.
+3. You can leave the database as is and change the visualizations.

 #### 1. Run as is